On-Premise Exchange Notes from MEC 2014

 Preservation policies were introduced almost a year ago as part of the Compliance Center in Office 365 (which you might also know as the Protection center, or as Security & Compliance Center after the latest rebranding).
 In a nutshell, they allow you to preserve content across (almost) all Office 365 workloads.
 They also provide support for true immutability of the data, such that even the company administrators cannot override.

 In this article we will do a short overview of using Preservation policies, focusing on performing the relevant tasks via PowerShell.
 While the same tasks can be achieved with the use of the Compliance center GUI, going over a list of hundreds or thousands of employees one at a time will hardly be convenient.
 PowerShell, with its scripting and automation capabilities, will most likely be the tool of choice for any real-world scenarios, at least in large enterprises.
-Plus, the TechNet documentation already covers the GUI operations in detail.
+Plus, the TechNet documentation on learning about retention policies and retention labels already covers the GUI operations in detail.